microchip-pic-avr-examples/pic18f47q83-can-2-basic-operation-mplab-mcc/README.md

 void Timer0_CustomHandler(void);
 ```

 Finally, add a couple of lines to the main function in `main.c`.
-First, `SYSTEM_Initialize()` runs the MCC generated code that sets all the neccessary registers and Configuration bits for configuring the clock, pins, CAN, timers, etc. Next, after interrupts are enabled, access the MCC generated functions that assign the function pointers for each of the relevant interrupt callbacks so they can access the custom functions.
+First, `SYSTEM_Initialize()` runs the MCC generated code that sets all the necessary registers and Configuration bits for configuring the clock, pins, CAN, timers, etc. Next, after interrupts are enabled, access the MCC generated functions that assign the function pointers for each of the relevant interrupt callbacks so they can access the custom functions.
 ```c
 #include "mcc_generated_files/system/system.h"
 #include "can_interrupts.h"